kytos/kytos/docs/developer/components.rst

 name       type    required default description
 ========== ======= ======== ======= ===================================================================
 title      string  false            Property representing a title
-tooltip    string  false            A brief informative message triggered by mouse hover
+tooltip    string  false            Defines a brief or informative message triggered by mouse hover
 isDisabled boolean false    false   Property to represent show if the component is enabled ou disabled icon       string  false            An Icon string representing a awesome icon.
 ========== ======= ======== ======= ===================================================================